ValKmjolnir/Nasal-Interpreter/README.md

 There is a Nasal console in FlightGear but sometimes it is not so easy for every developer to use.

 So this is an interpreter for Nasal written by C++.

+The interpreter is still in development.Anyone who interested in this could also join us!